jgpws/the-m-x/README.md

 * After shrinking the entire content area, elements that have .alignfull and .alignwide apply correctly in Gutenberg, spanning past the content area's boundaries.

+* In version 1.2.5, I used jQuery selectors in combination with Colorbox to differentiate between loading images or attachment pages.
+This removes the need for using a Customizer control to override the user "link to" selection for galleries.
+Colorbox now also works with block galleries.

 ___

 ## Optional fixes